John-Kingham/quality_shares/README.md

   - To build trust with users, so they're more likely to buy products (paid newsletters, e-books, etc.) from Jim in the future.
   - To publish free content for its SEO value and to nurture users with educational and informational content.
   - To make it easy for users to sign up for premium content.
-  - To make it easy for users to subscribe to email newsletters, so we remain top of mind with leads.
+  - To make it easy for users to subscribe to email newsletters, so Jim remains top of mind with leads.

 #### User goals

 - Primary goal:
   - To improve their investment returns.
 - Supporting goals:
-  - To learn more about investing and become a better investor.
+  - To learn more about investing and become better investors.
   - To have access to information about companies, stock prices and stock markets that will help them make better-informed investing decisions.
   - To discuss investing with like-minded investors.

 ### Scope Plane

-The scope plane is primarily concerned with defining the project's scope, including what is in scope and what is out of scope.
+The scope plane is primarily concerned with defining the project's scope.

 #### Epics